stronnag/mwptools/docs/manual/docs/mwp_support.md

 * A step of steps to reproduce the issue
 * The actual and expected outcomes
-* Please include {{ mwp }}'s console log, from your home directory, `mwp_stderr_YYYY-MM-DD.txt`, e.g. `$HOME/mwp_stderr_2021-12-28.txt`.
-Please do not delete any information from this file; the contents are there for a purpose, or paste the terminal output into a file (or copy paste into the issue).
+* Include {{ mwp }}'s console log, from your home directory, `mwp_stderr_YYYY-MM-DD.txt`, e.g. `$HOME/mwp_stderr_2021-12-28.txt`.
+Do not delete any information from this file; the contents are there for a purpose, or paste the terminal output into a file (or copy paste into the issue).
 The terminal output may include information from system components that are not the mwp log (e.g. GDK / GTK / Wayland messages).

-If your issue concerns telemetry, please include a sample of data that causes the issue.
+If your issue concerns telemetry, include a sample of data that causes the issue.
 Raw logs may be captured with the `--raw-log` option.

-If you're having a problem playing a blackbox log (or other flight log), please include that log.
+If you're having a problem playing a blackbox log (or other flight log), include the problematic log.

-Non-reproducible issues that do not include supporting data will most likely be ignored and closed.
+Issues that do not meet these information requirements will be closed without explanation.

 ### Unsupported

 * Anything else!

-Problem reports on non-supported platforms will not be dismissed without _some_ consideration, however it's unlikely that too much time be expended on such environments unless the problem can also be demonstrated on a supported platform (or it's an interesting issue).
+Problem reports on non-supported platforms may receive some consideration, however it's unlikely that too much time be expended on such environments unless the problem can also be demonstrated on a supported platform (or it's an interesting issue).
+Compliance with the Information requirements above is mandatory.

 ### Wayland / XLib